-Most interesting wonders of Suriname
+Most interesting landmarks of Suriname

 Below are listed the most amazing natural and man made landmarks of Suriname.